jakobzhao/geog458/labs/lab04/readme.md

 Here is what the final output looks like **[here](http://jakobzhao.github.io/geog458/labs/lab04/index.html)**

-## 7 Deliverable
+## 5 Deliverable

-You will need to generate a tile set for an geographic area you are interested in.
+You are expected to generate a tile set for an geographic area you are interested in.

--  **This tile set should be generated through MapBox** (25 POINTS).
+-  **This tile set should be generated through a map made by MapBox** (25 POINTS).

--  After the map tiles are generated, you will need to create a leaflet map and add up the layer of tiles to the map (10 POINTS).
+-  After the map tiles are generated, you are expected to create a leaflet map and add up the layer of tiles to the map (10 POINTS).

--  And then upload everything to a github repository.
+-  Upload everything to a github repository.
 In the readme.md file of this repository, please briefly introduce this tiles, the georaphic area, and the zoom levels you select (10 POINTS).

-- make sure the repository can be accessed/visualized through the url `https://[your_github_username].github.io/[your_repository_name]`.
+- make sure the repository accessible through the url `https://[your_github_username].github.io/[your_repository_name]`.

 > **Note:**  Since github repository only allows you upload a limited amount of data, so please make sure not to generate too many tiles by limiting the boundingbox or the scale range.
 The structure of this repository should look like:

 ```powershell
 [your_repository_name]